-The Steve Prescott Foundation was launched by ex-Rugby League player Steve Prescott in 2007 after he was diagnosed with a rare and incurable form of stomach cancer.
+The Steve Prescott Foundation was launched by Steve Prescott in 2007 after he was diagnosed with a rare and incurable form of stomach cancer.

-The Foundation raises funds for the Rugby League Benevolent Fund and The Christie Charity.
-It does this through a series of fundraising events, unique challenges and a number of supporter events.
-They also aim to inspire those faced with adversity to never give up and the punishing physical challenges they undertake are a true testiment to that.
+The Foundation raises funds for the Rugby League Benevolent Fund and The Christie Charity through a series of fundraising events, unique challenges, and a number of supporter events.
+The Foundation aims to inspire those faced with adversity to never give up, and the punishing physical challenges undertaken are a true testament to that.

-Previous inspirational challenges that we have supported include end-to-end extreme and the Paris to London: Marathon Challenge.
+Inspirational challenges that we have supported include: The Engage Mutual Race to the Grand Final; end-to-end extreme and the Paris to London: Marathon Challenge.

 about Steve Prescott MBE

 Steve Prescott MBE had a Rugby League playing career that had taken him to the highest level: he played for St Helens, Hull, Wakefield, Ireland and was a GB Lions Tourist.

 In September 2006, at the age of 32 and in the same week that his second son was born, Steve was diagnosed with Pseudomyxoma Peritonei, a rare form of Cancer.
 Steve was told that he would not see his two children grow up and was given just months to live.

 Steve underwent a major operation in Basingstoke Hospital and tumours were removed from his abdomen.
 After surgery, Steve was transferred to The Christie Hospital in Manchester for chemotherapy treatment to try to control the remaining disease.
 An inspiration to others, Steve continues to fight the disease whilst taking part in a range of challenges.